hpi-dhc/ggponc_annotation/README.md

 In `notebooks`, we provide the following Jupyter Notebooks to reproduce the results from the paper:

 - [01_Statistics.ipynb](notebooks/01_Statistics.ipynb)
-    - Corpus Statistics and IAA Calculcation with INCEpTION Analytics
+    - Corpus Statistics and IAA Calculcation with INCEpTALYTICS
 - [02_NER_Baselines.ipynb](notebooks/02_NER_Baselines.ipynb)
     - NER Baselines using BERT / HuggingFace Transformers
 - [03_NER_Analysis.ipynb](notebooks/03_NER_Analysis.ipynb)